craigbuckler/statezx/README.md

 You can synchronously change and examine any stateZx object's properties in real time.
 There are no asynchronous operations other than the initial constructor.

 stateZx records all property changes.
-A process runs on a later iteration of the JavaScript event loop to make background updates.
-It executes no more than 60 times per second, although it's unlikely to occur that often.
+A later iteration of the JavaScript event loop triggers events, updates storage, and synchronizes across tabs/windows when the CPU is idle.
 Consider the following code:

 ```js
 let counter = state.counter;